raspberrypilearning/next-customer-please/en/step_1.md

 ## Introduction

-You will make a shop simulation project, the customer will be able to buy items from your shop.
+Make a shop simulation project where the customer can buy items from your shop.
 The project will be in first-person view where the player is a customer.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**First-person view**</span> means that you don't see your character on the screen, instead you see what they see.
 </p>

 You will:
-+ Create a shop simulation with items to buy and a checkout,
++ Create a shop simulation with items to buy and a checkout.
-+ Try shops made by others and share your shop so others can try it,
 + Plan your time to get a simple version working quickly.
++ Try shops made by others and share your shop so others can try it.

 ![](images/example-strip.png)